Kynsa ha Diwettha – Agan Tirwedh Bewa ha Gonis

 (This Storymap is based on research and text by Craig Weatherhill, outlining by historical period the evidence as to the antiquity of the trackway.)

-Overall, the project will create a means for a wider group of people to enjoy and better understand the landscape and heritage of the area.
-It is being delivered by Matt Watts, our Access Officer, with the help of local contractors to deliver practical works, and volunteers supervised by Richie, our Practical Tasks Officer.
+The project was delivered by our Access Officer, with the help of local contractors to deliver practical works, and volunteers supervised by our Practical Tasks Officer.

-To learn more about our trails and where they explore in Penwith, visit our Trails and Ancient Sites page
+To learn more about our trails and where they explore in Penwith, visit our Trail Guides page

 Photo gallery